-Management has assessed that the fair value of cash and cash equivalents, loans receivable, trade receivables, trade payables, other financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.

-The fair value of the financial assets and liabilities is included in the amount at which the instruments could be exchanged in a current transaction between fulfilling parties, other than in a forced or liquidation sale.
+Management has assessed that the fair value of cash and cash equivalents, loans receivable, trade receivables, trade payables, other financial assets.
+The fair value of the financial assets and liabilities is included in the amount at which the instruments could be exchanged in a current transaction.